A Single View of Marriage |

 "The Bible talks about it—we ought to talk about it.
 Where the Bible speaks, we need to speak.
 Where the Bible is silent, we need to be silent." — Pastor Dave Engbrecht, July 17, 2005

 I always choke on the bitter inconsistency of the church's openness and downright glee when it comes to talking about weddings ("When is the big day?"), marriage ("When is your anniversary?"), pregnancy and babies ("When are you due?", "Is it a boy or a girl?"), and children ("How many kids do you have?
 What grades are they in?").
-But mention anything about sex—the very reality of life that all of these things owe their existence to—and suddenly the exuberent, chatty discussion grinds to a halt, and the smiling faces get ice cold; as though everyone suddenly had a gun pointed at their head.
+But mention anything even remotely related to, or about, sex—the very reality of life that all of these things either relate (or owe their existence to)—and suddenly the exuberent, chatty discussion grinds to a halt, and the smiling faces get ice cold; as though everyone suddenly had a gun pressed to their head.

 Pastors have the biblical obligation to preach all of God's Word—not just what they feel comfortable sharing, or are willing to risk.
 When it comes to attitudes and responsiveness, there are many similarities between typical sex education in the home, and exposition of biblical sexuality in the church: that of avoid whenever possible.
 One could almost imagine discussion of it as a contestant's challenge on Fear Factor.
-It seems that the best the church can muster are rare, and brief "If you really have to know, then, yes—it's okay to have sex in marriage" statements, or "As long as there are books available, why mention it from the pulpit?"
-The truth is that minimizing it is a statement in itself—a reflection of the church's position that, at best, it's something shameful and inappropriate, and incorrectly implying that God sees it the same way.
-A lady, writing to J Parker of Hot, Holy, Humorous on this topic, asks:
+It seems that the best the church can muster are rare, and brief "If you really have to know, then, yes—it's okay to have sex in marriage" statements, or "There are plenty of books available, so why mention it from the pulpit?"
+The truth is that minimizing it is a statement in and of itself—a reflection of the church's position that, at best, it's something shameful and inappropriate, and incorrectly implying that God sees it the same way.
+A lady, writing to J Parker's Hot, Holy, Humorous blog on this topic, asks: